duykhoa/duykhoa.github.io/_katas/factorial-digit-sum.md

 ```

 We're done, yo.
 I hope you enjoy this kata like me.
 I know you may wonder why don't I do write the code in a different way, or how I refactor the code to another form, is it any rule to do this?
 If you have this in mind, be patient, you are getting some ideas about TDD already.
-Please follow my next TDD Katas, I will explain more about these techniques I am using in this one and another katas.
+Please follow my next TDD Katas, I'll explain more about these techniques.

 Hope you enjoy it.
 Please drop me a feedback below.
 Thank so much and see you again next week.